-Creating a change in our patients symptoms is important.
+Creating a change in our patients pain and symptoms is really important.
 That goes without saying.
 Or does it?
-There is no doubt that most patients come to see us wanting a change in their pain, their disability, or their dysfunction.
+There is no doubt that patients come to see us wanting a change in their pain and disability.
 But how important is it for us to get these changes?
 Do we have to change things a lot, or just a little?
-Do we have to change things quickly, or slowly.
-Do in session changes help us choose treatments or predict a patients prognosis?
+Do we have to change things quickly, or not.
+Do changes in symptoms help us choose treatments or predict a patients prognosis?

-Well there are many therapists who strongly advocate and promote the importance of achieving significant in session changes for our patients, and that these changes help us predict patients prognosis and choose best treatments for them.
-For example Maitland and Mulligan and their mobilisations, McKenzie and his repeated movements, even Lewis and his shoulder symptom modification procedure, they all advocate the key to success is in finding significant quick in session changes for all our patients.
+Well there are many therapists who strongly advocate and promote the importance of achieving significant in session changes for our patients, and how these changes help us predict patients prognosis and choose the most appropriate treatments for them.
+For example Maitland and Mulligan and their mobilisations, McKenzie and his movements, even Lewis and his shoulder symptom modification procedure, all advocate that the key to success is in finding significant in session changes for all our patients.

-Then of course there are the gurus of our professions from the myofascial releasers, spinal manipulators, dry needlers, K-tapers, machines that go bing-ers who also advocate, promote, and bombard us with claims that getting quick instant changes in our patients symptoms helps them to comply, adhere, and buy in to our advise and other active treatments and again improves our outcomes and success rates.
+Then of course there are the myofascial releasers, spinal manipulators, dry needlers, K-tapers, machines that go bing-ers who also advocate, promote, and bombard us with claims that getting quick changes in our patients symptoms helps them comply, adhere, and buy in to our advise and other active treatments and again improves our outcomes and success rates.

-And when it worked it was an awesome feeling.
+Now when it worked it was an awesome feeling.
 The patient thinks you are miracle worker, you feel great knowing you have made a difference to someone in pain and distress.
-The patient feels good, you feel good, the world feels good, it really is the best fucking feeling, and I was lead to believe this was how I should measure my success as a physio.
+The patient feels good, you feel good, the world feels good, it really is a good feeling, and I was lead to believe this was how I should always work and measure my success as a physio.

-However, it didn't take long before I began to feel disheartened and disillusioned because the uncomfortable truth that no one ever talks about is that these sudden significant in session changes don't happen that often.
-In fact it happened very rarely.
+However, it didn't take long before I began to feel disheartened and disillusioned, because the uncomfortable truth that no one ever talks about is that these sudden significant quick in session changes don't happen that often.
+In fact they happened rarely.
 I would say that for every patient that got a successful in session change there were about 10 others that didn't.
-This is what the gurus and teachers don't tell you, they don't admit that usually most patients will say after some poking and prodding… nothings changed, its kinda the same, or even sometimes it now feels worse!
-This didn't feel so fucking good, this feels like I'm a fucking failure!
+This is what the gurus and teachers don't tell you, they don't admit that usually most patients will say after some poking and prodding… meh, nothings changed, its kinda the same, or even sometimes it now feels worse!
+This didn't feel so good, this feels like I'm a failure!

 If we as healthcare professionals are not prepared to take the harder path, then why should we expect our patients to do the same.
 We need to lead by example.
 We need to stop looking for the easy yet unpredictable, unreliable quick fix, and focus our efforts on the harder more stable, more reliable, more challenging long term changes.